xoul-ai/aphrodite-fork/docs/pages/installation/installation.md

 python -m venv ./aphrodite-venv --prompt "aphrodite"
 # You will need to run this every time you close the terminal
 source ./aphrodite-venv/bin/activate
-# Install Aphrodite with CUDA 12.1
+# Install Aphrodite with CUDA 12.4
-pip install aphrodite-engine
+pip install -U aphrodite-engine --extra-index-url https://downloads.pygmalion.chat/whl
 ```

 :::warning
-Since our binaries are compiled with CUDA 12.1, you may need to build from source for different CUDA versions.
+Since our binaries are compiled with CUDA 12.4, you may need to build from source for different (major) CUDA versions.
 Please see below for instructions.
 :::

 ## Building from source